Welcome to the Unofficial Cuusoo User's Guide.

 House Rules

-These are not all the house rules, just a truncated explanation in regards to project generation.
+These are not all the house rules, just a truncated explanation in regards to project generation.- Be respectful.

 LEGO CUUSOO is not a venue for preaching or disseminating your political or religious views.
 It is also not a venue to advertise any business, non-profit, or charitable cause.
 Projects that intended to advertise, campaign, or promote a political/religious viewpoint as well as content intended to put down a political/religious belief held by another person or group of people will be removed.